*A. A. Jenkins, PhD (Chair)—mild/moderate disabilities, content strategies, inclusive education, collaboration

 Admission is through the Office of Student Academic Services.
 Classified status in the College of Education is necessary for registration in the post-baccalaureate program.
 Program sheets listing the specific requirements are available in the Office of Student Academic Services.
 Students must fulfill all program requirements in effect for the semester in which they are admitted into the college.

-The MEd program in special education offers interdisciplinary studies for candidates who wish to engage in a graduate course of study to meet individualized educational objectives in the field of special education.
-The MEd interdisciplinary program is a non-licensure 31 credit program and is available statewide.
+The MEd in special education program is available statewide and offers interdisciplinary studies for candidates who wish to engage in a graduate course of study in the field of special education.
+The MEd interdisciplinary non-licensure program consists of 30 semester credit hours in special education and related fields.
+In addition, candidates must take, or test out of, an educational technology 1-credit course prior to beginning program coursework.

-In addition to the application form and official transcripts required by the Graduate Division, materials must also be sent directly to the department.
-These include (a) three letters of recommendation attesting to academic and professional strengths, and (b) unofficial transcripts of all undergraduate and graduate course work.
+Applicants must submit to Graduate Division the completed Graduate Application, GRE scores, and official transcripts.
+Additional materials also must be sent to the Department of Special Education.
+These include: (a) three letters of recommendation attesting to academic and professional strengths, (b) unofficial transcripts of all undergraduate and graduate course work, and (c) the statement of objectives.
 An interview by the department's selection committee is required.

-Graduates of the interdisciplinary studies option do not qualify for teacher licensure but may seek positions in related fields and services.
+Graduates of the interdisciplinary studies program do not qualify for teacher licensure but may seek positions in related fields and services.

 The PhD program with a specialization in exceptionalities prepares professionals to work as leaders in the education and support of individuals who have unique needs, often due to disabilities.
 The field is broad, addressing life-span concerns and involving such services as advocacy, family support, community services, vocational training and support, and special education.
 Graduates of the program are expected to assume leadership roles addressing local, regional, national, and international issues related to research and higher education and/or program development and evaluation.
-The program varies in the number of credit hours required, depending upon the candidate's qualifications, and includes course work required by the college, the specialization area, and a cognate field.
-In addition, students may be required to complete course work in an emphasis area.
-At least one field internship and the dissertation are also required.
+The program varies in the number of credit hours required, depending on the candidate's qualifications, and includes courses required by the college, courses in the specialization, courses that provide an emphasis/breadth, a field project/internship or an apprenticeship in college teaching, and the dissertation.
 See the section on graduate programs in the College of Education.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.